DHTMLX/docs-spreadsheet/docs/react/state/state-management-basics.md

 <ReactSpreadsheet sheets={filteredSheets} />
 ~~~

-- Avoid recreating the `styles` object on every render — define it outside the component or wrap it in `useMemo`.
+- Avoid recreating the `styles` object on every render.
+Define it outside the component or wrap it in `useMemo`.
 - Use the functional `setState` updater to avoid stale closure issues in event callbacks.